yogeswararao/deep-similarity-using-ehr/README.md

     * p_y_oh.pt.gz - One hot encoded data for the target lables.
 Uncompress this before using with the model

 # Baseline models
-* baseline-ml.ipynb - Baseline ml models using the following
+* baseline-ml.ipynb - Baseline ml models using the following algorithms
     * Logistic Regression
     * Naive Bayes
     * KNN